 ORA-12514 TNS:Listener does not currently know of service requested in connect descriptor.

 The database has "archive logging" set to on.
 This is not supported by Broadcom support for Oracle Standard Edition databases.

 Archive logging should be turned off for Oracle Standard Edition databases.

 The archive logs that are being generated have consumed all of the allocated space.
 If there is still disk space available where the ORACLE_HOME is, then there is a strong likelihood that the actual log archive destination has not been set, and that Oracle is using the default destination, which is db_recovery_file_dest.
 This particular directory location has a size restriction designated by db_recovery_file_dest_size.
 It doesn't matter how much space is available; if the volume of the archive files exceeds the db_recovery_file_dest_size, the DB will halt.

 If archiving has been turned on, then that needs to be in conjunction with an appropriate archive remediation solution.
 Using archiving means that you want to create "hot backups".

-Symantec DLP Technical support does not support backup methods other than "cold backup".
-A qualified dba is necessary to establish a hot backup solution, like RMAN, that will clean up archive logs after backing them up.
+Symantec/Broadcom DLP Technical support does not support backup methods other than "cold backup".
+For Oracle Enterprise Edition, a qualified DBA is necessary to establish a hot backup solution, like RMAN, that will clean up archive logs after backing them up.